ISSN online: 2221-1616

 Research Article

-Egor B. Marin Candidate of Historical Sciences, Associate professor,
+Egor B. Marin Candidate of Historical Sciences

 The Maritime state University named after Admiral G. I. Nevelskoy, Vladivostok, Russia; Far Eastern Federal University, Vladivostok, Russia